Cristina Rivera Garza: Recognition

-In 2001 she won the Juan Vicente Melo National Short Story Award and was chosen as a member of the SNCA from 2003 to 2005.
+In 2001, she won the Juan Vicente Melo National Short Story Award and was chosen as a member of the SNCA from 2003 to 2005.

-Her first international award was the Anna Seghers International Prize, awarded in Berlin in 2005.
+Her first international award was the Anna Seghers Prize, awarded in Berlin in 2005.

-Her most recognized work is Nadie me verá llorar which received the 2000 IMPAC/CONARTE/ITESM National Award for Best Published Novel in Mexico, the Sor Juana Inés de la Cruz Prize in 2001 along with 1997 José Rubén Romero National Literary Award for Best Novel and was a finalist at the IMPAC Dublin International Prize.
-Carlos Fuentes called it “one of the most perturbing and beautiful novels ever written in Mexico.”
+Her most recognized work is Nadie me verá llorar which received the 2000 IMPAC/CONARTE/ITESM National Award for Best Published Novel in Mexico, the Sor Juana Inés de la Cruz Prize in 2001, along with 1997 José Rubén Romero National Literary Award for Best Novel and was a finalist at the IMPAC Dublin International Prize.
+Carlos Fuentes called it "one of the most perturbing and beautiful novels ever written in Mexico".

-She won the Sor Juana Inés de la Cruz Prize again in 2009 for La muerte me da the only author to win this award twice.
+She won the Sor Juana Inés de la Cruz Prize again in 2009 for La muerte me da – the only author to win this award twice.

 In 2012, Rivera Garza received an honorary doctorate in Humane Letters from the University of Houston.

-The author is also the recipient of the Roger Caillois Award for Latin American Literature (Paris, 2013).
+She is also the recipient of the Roger Caillois Award for Latin American Literature (Paris, 2013).

+In 2020, she was awarded a MacArthur "Genius" grant.

+She won the 2024 Pulitzer Prize for Memoir-Autobiography for her book El invencible verano de Liliana / Liliana's Invincible Summer.

+In 2025, Rivera Garza was appointed Curator in Residence at the international literature festival berlin.